 Dear El Segundo Community, Parents, Students, Faculty and Support Staff,

-The landscape of public education is changing, and ESUSD continues to look for ways to improve its student learner profile through innovative teaching practices and programs.
+The landscape of public education is changing, and ESUSD continues to work to improve its student learner profile through innovative teaching practices and programs.
 Consider this: More than 50% of jobs today require some degree of technology skills, and experts say that percentage will increase to 77% in the next decade.
 By the time kindergartners of today become the graduate of 2030, the world will be vastly different from anything previous generations have experienced.
 Education is changing from a standardized system to a learner-centric educational environment that supports adaptability to the needs and potential of each student.

-identified the following new 21 st century learning skills: empowered learner, digital citizen, knowledge constructor, innovative designer, computational thinker, creative communicator and global collaborator.
-When they graduate, we want all ESUSD students to be fully equipped with this strong ISTE skill set so they are well prepared for college and career.
-ESUSD will employ Digital Promise League of Innovative Schools’ resources and collected data from tests and surveys to determine the best next steps to expand digital learning opportunities in ESUSD at the elementary and secondary levels.
-We know ESUSD must continually evaluate our educational processes and practices to remain relevant to students and parents.
+We want all ESUSD students to be fully equipped with this strong skill set when they graduate so they are well prepared for college and career.
+ESUSD will continue to employ Digital Promise League of Innovative Schools’ resources and collected data from tests and surveys to determine the best next steps to expand digital learning opportunities in ESUSD at the elementary and secondary levels.
+To remain relevant to students and parents, ESUSD must continually evaluate our educational processes and practices.

 I encourage parents and community members to engage with the ESUSD, and welcome opportunities to continue building partnerships that support the education of our children.
 I am confident we can Build a Better Future Together by preparing ESUSD students to be 21st century learners, workers, and citizens.

 Melissa Moore, Ed.D.